Tuesday, October 20, 2009

 I remember the time when I made my first online submission.
 It was a reaction paper on Hamlet.
 I recall being so anxious that I didn’t realize I sent the paper five times (my professor told me so afterward).
 It was kind of embarrassing to be told off (though I’d like to believe that my professor was more amused than angry); but then again, better safe than sorry, right? :]

-But thankfully, that hasn’t happened to me yet; and that’s possibly why the whole process is all the more scary for me because it constantly makes me wonder when my dreaded first time is going to be.
-HA!
-In every submission, there is a deadline –so the most important thing is that you submit the paper before the deadline; If you miss it, you’re dead (not really dead dead, but dead INComplete, or dead tres/cingco; I haven’t really heard of dead DROP but for all I know it might be possible –or dead KICK OUT though that’s probably going overboard).
+In every submission, there is a deadline –so the most important thing is that you submit the paper before the deadline; If you miss it, you’re dead (not really dead dead, but dead INComplete, or dead tres/cingco; I haven’t really heard of dead DROP but for all you know it might be possible –or dead KICK OUT though that’s probably going overboard).
 Therefore, if, in your worst luck, your professor failed to receive your paper –then Dear me, may you R.I.P.
-Though, of course, you realize you can’t just yet.
-You will probably curse the computer, curse the internet, curse your e-mail, curse yourself, or curse your professor, but you can’t die just yet unless you found a way to prove to your professor that you did send that damn paper on time.

 Wednesday, September 2, 2009